TanishkaMarrott/Complete-GitOps-Workflow-for-Version-Controlled-SCPs/README.md

 # **Version-Controlled SCP Workflow**

-This workflow explains how to implement **version-controlled SCPs** in a large-scale AWS environment.
+I'd be explaining how to implement the concept of **version-controlled SCPs** in a large-scale AWS environment.
 It’s all about **centralized governance**, ensuring policies can be updated or rolled back without disruption.
 Let's dive in!

 ---